AM505/1000WordsSite/README.md

 -   ### User stories

     -   #### First Time Visitor Goals
-        First time users should be able to:
+        As a first time user I want to
-        1. Understand what the site is for.
+        1. Easily understand what the site is for and how to use it.
-        1. Choose what language they want to use.
+        1. Be able to choose what language I want to use.
+        1. Be able to

     -   #### Returning Visitor Goals
-        Returning visitors should be able to:
+        As a returning visitor I should be able to:
-        1. track their progress in some way.
+        1. track my progress in some way.
+        1. to continue enjoy playing the game.

     -   #### Frequent User Goals